 - Gloomhaven: Jaws of the Lion – best lite adaptation

 - My City – best for family gaming

 - Pandemic Legacy – best strategy legacy board game

-- Betrayal Legacy

-Gloomhaven is perhaps the best-known legacy board game
+- Betrayal Legacy – best horror legacy board game

 Mechanically, Gloomhaven is a dungeon-crawler that uses eurogame elements in combat.
 It also adds elements of roleplaying games like D&D, presenting a rich world with recurring characters, plotlines, and other details.